-Before you create a product, complete the following steps to start the E-Commerce service on your site.
+Before you can create a product, you must start the E-Commerce service on your site.
+Follow these steps to start the E-Commerce service.

 1. In the ecommerce and LMS configuration files (/edx/etc/ecommerce.yml and /edx/app/edxapp/lms.auth.json, respectively), verify the following settings.